 From the airstrip/basecamp, ski or snowshoe 20 minutes north, heading for the notch between The Throne and The Trolls.
 Stay close to the runout zone/bergschrund alongside North Troll to avoid crevasse fall danger.
 Depending on conditions, snow gear may be needed to access the base of the rock.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Plunger:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Plunger:

 Featured Route For The Plunger

 West Face 5.11 6c+ 23 VIII- 23 E4 5c Alaska